-Specializing in Safety and Quality Management Programs for Aviation Service Providers since 2004
+Specializing in Safety, Quality and Environmental Management Systems since 2004

 Our team has been involved with aviation SMS since the beginning and a decade before that working with non-aviation SMS programs, so we understand what it takes to successfully make the transition to the policies and procedures of the SMS framework.
 Before aviation SMS, there was the OHSAS standard that was used by industry long before the FAA and ICAO moved to adopt it in the original Advisory Circular found in AC120-92 that mirrored that standard.
 Since then, minor changes have been made to the standard that are specifically suited to aviation risks and hazards, but the fundamental goals remain the same:

 Achieve Continuous Improvement and build a culture of safety throughout the entire operation.

 We have assisted hundreds of operators develop and implement their programs using the the current standard, while providing initial training and guidance that ensures conformity to the standard and an effective program, (Airports follow guidance provided in AC150/5200-37, while the airlines and other flight departments use AC120-92B).
 Our team has worked extensively with both frameworks and can provide any level of service and support needed, from turn-key project management programs to manual development, training and program management, we do it all.

 From that experience, we have learned what it takes to implement and manage the management systems effectively and cost efficiently, and that translates into substantial cost and time savings with less disruption and distraction to normal operational duties and responsibilities.
 The FAA has done the analysis and knows it takes about 1300 labor hours to get your basic program in print.
 Training your team and implementing your program is not part of that calculation, so add another 1000 hours and you will have a pretty good idea of how long this project can take.